MohaSaid/mohasaid.github.io/_posts/2018-08-17-first-post.md

 ---
 layout: post
-title: My first post!
+title: My very first post!
 tags:
   - first
   - random
 comments: true
 ---

-This is the **first post** of my blog.
-Here begins a new adventure for me.
+To be honest, I really don’t know how to start off my **very first blog post EVER**!

+I always wanted to have my own blog where I could share whatever I wanted with the world.
+I think this is a great way to express myself and to show the world what I’m interested in (you can find more in my _self-marketing web pages_ AKA [About section](/about) or [Linkedin](https://www.linkedin.com/in/mohamed-said-benmousa-001710125/)).

-In this blog I will try to focus on computer science concepts or interests that I have or I discover (you can find more in [about section](/about)) and experiences that I have as well.
+I will be posting different kind of things in the future about computer science concepts or interests that I have or I discover and all other things I wanna post about!

-Throughout the posts I will explain why I do this and where I intend to go with this.
-I also hope you know me better.
+I’m so excited about this entire blog and I hope you’re too!
 So let's get ready for the adventure!